fredyouhanaie/espace/README.md

 We are now in the post-Spawnfest phase of the project.

-The implementation now provides a space for the tuples, currently `ETS`, along with the six basic operations, `eval`, `out`, `in`, `inp`, `rd` and `rdp`.
+The implementation provides a space for the tuples, currently `ETS`, along with the six basic operations, `eval`, `out`, `in`, `inp`, `rd` and `rdp`.